Registry

 Use of the data

-A report for the years 2007-2009 was published in August 2012 and is available here.
+A report for the years 2013-2017 was published 2017 and is available at the registry.

 Publications